10thfloor/m-stream/README.md

 ## M-Stream
-An ES2105 re-write of Arounoda's *Meteor-Streams* project.
+A Cavalier ES2015 re-write of Arunoda's Meteor-Streams package.

 #### Usage